-Most project courses are organized around significant public interest or management problems, the solution to which requires a mix of technological, economic, social and political skills.
+Most project courses are organized around significant public interest or management problems, the solution to which requires a mix of technological, economic, social, and political skills.
 Most project courses are sponsored by a public or not-for-profit agency or have a project advisory committee of people from a range of agencies interested in the project's outcome.
 As opposed to the traditional classroom setting, project courses are organized as an exercise in group problem solving.
-Students are divided into teams guided by faculty from the Heinz College and other colleges and departments in the university.
+Students are divided into teams guided by faculty.